-Recurrent Neural Network (RNN) works better than a simple neural network when data is sequential like Time-Series data and text data.
+Recurrent Neural Network also known as (RNN) that works better than a simple neural network when data is sequential like Time-Series data and text data.

-A Deep Learning approach for modelling sequential data is RNN:
+A Deep Learning approach for modelling sequential data is Recurrent Neural Networks (RNN).
 RNNs were the standard suggestion for working with sequential data before the advent of attention models.
 Specific parameters for each element of the sequence may be required by a deep feedforward model.
 It may also be unable to generalize to variable-length sequences.